Lagat-Collete/MyGallery/README.md

 - A browser in the computer

 ## Known Bugs
- So far not working as expected.
+ So far not aware of any.

 ## Technologies Used
 - Python3 - Django for framework